Be Well Tips For Your First Trimester

 • Fall back on the Fab Four (and modify as needed).
 This may look like loading up on the one type of protein you stomach (like eggs in all forms for me), being satisfied with the veggies on your burger (even if it’s only pickles) or as carrot chips with ranch, and getting in fiber and greens when you can, like in a smoothie where they’re masked by other flavors.

 • Include carbohydrates wisely.
 Stick with simple lower net carb options (like paleo bread, grain free tortillas and crackers) or a smaller serving size.
 You can also pair them with a little protein and fat.
 For example, almond butter with almond flour crackers or an apple.
-The same goes for sneaky forms of sugar, like in condiments, dressings and sauces (we love Primal Kitchen sauces and condiments to avoid that issue).⁣⁣
+The same goes for sneaky forms of sugar, like in condiments, dressings and sauces (we love Primal Kitchen's sugar-free sauces and condiments to avoid that issue).⁣⁣

 • Don’t be too hard on yourself.
 When you’re dealing with morning sickness, the reality is you need to give yourself some grace and instead just try your best!!
 (Oh, and drink lots of water!)